Connic

 How Inbound Works

-When an inbound webhook receives a request, it immediately queues the agent run and returns a response with the run IDs.
+When an inbound webhook receives a request, it queues the agent run and returns a response with the run IDs.
 The agent processes in the background.
 Best for background processing, high-volume ingestion, and event-driven architectures.

 Response Format